SvichkarevAnatoly/Bioinformatics-DNA-Motifs-Search/README.md

       -rc, --reverse-complement
                             Scans against reverse complement sequence in addition to the input sequence.
-Hits on reverse complement are reported at position [position - sequence_length],
-                            which is always negative.
+Hits on reverse complement are reported at position [position - sequence_length] in complement of input sequence, which is always negative.
 The actual hit site for any hit is always seq[pos, pos + matrix_length].
 Default False.
       -e, --excel           For saving results in easy paste to excel format.
                             Default human readable format.